logictester/wla/index.rst

 +--------------------------+--------+----------------------------------------------------------+

 .. attention::
-   Note that examining the MSI package with logging you will find additional keys/switches that are possibly deprecated by Engineering, but nonetheless not functional.
+   Note that examining the MSI package with logging you will find additional keys/switches that non-functional, possibly deprecated by Engineering.
 These include, but are not limited to :code:`EXEMPTADMINSCHECK`, :code:`EXEMPTADMINSCHECK1`, :code:`KEYFILEPATH`, :code:`KEYFILE` and :code:`USEGRIDCHECK`.

 Generic MSI command line switches
 ---------------------------------